 Amalgamation is used to recover relatively coarse gold and for this reason has been very important in gold recovery systems.
 Cyanide acts too slowly on coarse gold, but readily dissolves fine gold.
 Flotation concentration is not effective on coarse gold.
 The small miners who wish to treat a small tonnage of high grade ore and want a quick return rather than for recoveries near to 100%, probably still find the amalgamation process the best available recovery method.
 The final product grade depends on the gold ore treated.
 This means that high head grades will allow getting a final product with high gold content.
 As example, in places where there are important contents of silver, the final product can content 75 to 85% of gold.

 Amalgamation is a very efficient process for recovering coarse free gold, but there is problem related to the hazards of working with mercury.
 Like most things in our environment it is safe enough if it is treated with due respect and reasonable precautions are observed.
 However, the effects of mercuric poisoning are cumulative and it can do considerable damage.
 Mercury can be absorbed through the skin or inhaled in vapor form.
-Gloves should be worn whenever it is handled.
+Waterproof work Gloves should be worn whenever it is handled.
 Be sure that you are in a well ventilated area if there is any possibility of vapors forming.
 Avoid breathing any of the vapor at all costs.

 Schematic view of a retort